 The Company entered into a standard lease agreement in July 2014 for a term of two years ending on June 30, 2016 at a monthly rental fee of \$ 900.
+This contract has been extended under the same agreement.

 Legal Issues: